Angus Abranson: Career

-Abranson went on to partner with long time associate James Desborough, who was appointed creative director at Chronicle City in 2013.
+Abranson went on to partner with long-time associate James Desborough, who was appointed creative director at Chronicle City in 2013.

 Whilst at Cubicle 7, Abranson, along with Fred Hicks of Evil Hat Productions, Arc Dream Publishing, Cellar Games, Pelgrane Press, and Rogue Games founded the Bits and Mortar Retailer Initiative in 2010.

-Abranson has been a guest at a number of gaming conventions around the world, most significantly a Gen Con Industry Insider Guest in 2013, Origins Game Fair Special Guest in 2011, and UK Games Expo where he was also part of the UK Games Expo Dragons Den in 2014.
+Abranson has been a guest at a number of gaming conventions around the world, most significantly a Gen Con Industry Insider Guest in 2013 Origins Game Fair Special Guest in 2011, and UK Games Expo where he was also part of the UK Games Expo Dragons Den in 2014.

 In 2016 Abranson was appointed business director at EN Publishing.

-Abranson has written, or contributed to, a number of role-playing game book and magazines, such as Hillfolk by Pelgrane Press and Cabal by Corone Design.
+Abranson has written or contributed to a number of role-playing game book and magazines, such as Hillfolk by Pelgrane Press and Cabal by Corone Design.

-Abranson had a poetry anthology published through Winter House Press called Wild Card Symphonies in 2017.
+Abranson had a poetry anthology called Wild Card Symphonies published through Winter House Press in 2017.